powerflows/powerflows-dmn/README.md

 decisionResult.getSingleRuleResult();
 decisionResult.getCollectionRulesResult();
 ```

+## Supported languages
+Power Flows supports evaluation in following languages:
+* FEEL
+* JUEL
+* Groovy
+* MVEL
+* JavaScript

+Also in order to complain the highest performance it is possible to evaluate only literals
+without using any language evaluators.
+However thanks to solid and thoughtful architecture, Power Flows delivers
+extraordinary performance for all the evaluated languages.

+## Much more features
+Power Flows brings with it lots of features described in [WIKI](https://github.com/powerflows/powerflows-dmn/wiki).

 # How to contribute to the repository
 Contributors wishing to join Power Flows project have to comply with a few rules: